Every lad in this land has his duty to do."

 - The Right of Conscription is available to the Grey Wardens in Dragon Age, which allows them to conscript anyone they need into the Wardens, from prince to commoner.
 Generally, though, the Wardens only conscript exceptional people to get them out of trouble with the law or otherwise save them, i.e. conscripting a highly-skilled thief to save him from the gallows, a magi who unintentionally helped a blood mage and is facing Tranquilification as a result, or conscripting an elf who is facing trouble with the city guard after fighting through a noble's estate to save their female friends from being raped.

 - As well, the Grey Wardens are only interested in the very best.
 Everyone else doesn't have good odds of surviving the initiation.
 They're all picked because they demonstrated their strength.
 It's shown in Awakening that they don't have to conscript people in trouble with the law, as you can conscript a rogue who has nowhere else to go, an elven keeper who has personal reasons for fighting Darkspawn, and a dwarven warrior with prior experience fighting Darkspawn who wants to join, in addition to the rogue mage facing execution for a crime he didn't commit.
 Oh, and another dwarven warrior who's already part of the cheerily-named "Legion of the Dead", and thus doesn't have much to lose.

-- Valkyria Chronicles: The nation of Gallia had an extensive conscription program linked with public education; and children as young as 12 served in front line combat.
+- Valkyria Chronicles: The nation of Gallia had an extensive universal conscription program (universal as in applies for both men and women) that linked with public education; with weapons training are being taught at schools as compulsory subjects and children as young as 12 served in frontline combat.